 In order for this policy to be successful, every member of the staff must make attendance a high priority and should convey to pupils the importance and value of education.
-This means ensuring that all staff arrive to lessons on time and well prepared.
+At St Peter at Gowts our staff ensure they arrive to lessons on time and well prepared.